Cordobés F.C.

-Cordobés F.C. is a Mexican football club that plays in the Liga Premier – Serie B. It is based in Cuautitlán, State of Mexico.
+Cordobés Fútbol Club, is a professional football club based in Cuautitlán, State of Mexico.
+The club competes in Liga Premier (Primera Premier), the third level of Mexican football, and plays its home matches at Estadio Los Pinos.
+Founded in 2022 in Huixquilucan as an educational and sports development project promoted by the newspaper El Heraldo de México.

 History

-Cordobés F.C. was founded in July 2022 in Huixquilucan, State of Mexico as an educational and sports development project promoted by the newspaper El Heraldo de México.
-Since its first season the team was registered in the Tercera División de México, the last professional category of Mexican soccer.
+Cordobés was founded in July 2022, since its first season it was registered in the Tercera División, the fourth level of Mexican football.

 In the 2023–24 season, the team achieved its best performance in the regular phase of the Tercera División, managing to surpass the mark of 100 goals scored.
 However, in the play-offs the team was eliminated in the round of 16 by Tuzos Pachuca UFD.

-On 28 June 2024, the team achieved promotion to the Liga Premier – Serie B after the board obtained an expansion franchise in the third tier of Mexican football.
+On 28 June 2024, the team achieved promotion to the Liga Premier (Serie B) after the board obtained an expansion franchise in the third tier of Mexican football.

 One year later for the 2025–26 season, Cordobés was promoted to Liga Premier – Serie A through an expansion of teams.
 Because of that promotion on July 28, 2025, the team was relocated from Huixquilucan to Cuautitlán.

 Stadium

-The Estadio Los Pinos is a multi-use stadium in Cuautitlán, State of Mexico, Mexico.
+The Estadio Los Pinos is a multi-use stadium in Cuautitlán, State of Mexico.
 It is currently used mostly for football matches and is the home stadium for Cordobés.
 The stadium has a capacity of 5,000 people.